desmond-ong/emotionAlongPsychDistance/README.md

 This repository contains materials for the following paper:

-Ong, D. C., Zaki, J., & Goodman, N. D. (in prep).
-Happier than thou: An egocentric positivity bias in emotion attribution
+Ong, D. C., Zaki, J., & Goodman, N. D. (in press).
+Happier than thou: An egocentric positivity bias in emotion attribution. *Emotion*.

 This repository is maintained by Desmond Ong.
 Questions, comments, requests for clarification or replication, etc, should be directed to desmond (dot) ong (at) stanford (dot) edu